Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Training

 \subsection{Supervised Fine-tuning}

 During this stage, we finetuned the Qwen-VL pre-trained model through instruction fine-tuning to enhance its instruction following and dialogue capabilities, resulting in the interactive Qwen-VL-Chat model.
 The multi-modal instruction tuning data primarily comes from caption data or dialogue data generated through LLM self-instruction, which often only addresses single-image dialogue and reasoning and is limited to image content comprehension.
 We construct an additional set of dialogue data through manual annotation, model generation, and strategy concatenation to incorporate localization and multi-image comprehension abilities into the Qwen-VL model.
 We confirm that the model effectively transfers these capabilities to a wider range of languages and question types.
 Additionally, we mix multi-modal and pure text dialogue data during training to ensure the model's universality in dialogue capabilities.
 The instruction tuning data amounts to 350k.

-To better accommodate multi-image dialogue and multiple image inputs, we add the string "Picture $id$:" before different images, where the $id$ corresponds to the order of image input dialogue.
-In terms of dialogue format, we construct our instruction tuning dataset using the ChatML~\citep{chatml} format, where each interaction's statement is marked with two special tokens (<|im\_start|> and <|im\_end|>) to facilitate dialogue termination.

-During training, we ensure the consistency between prediction and training distributions by only supervising answers and special tokens (blue in the example), and not supervising role names or question prompts.
 In this stage, we freeze the visual encoder and optimize the language model and adapter module.
-Specifically, the Qwen-VL-Chat is trained with a global batch size of 128 and a learning rate schedule with a maximum learning rate of $1e^{-5}$, a minimum learning rate of $1e^{-6}$, and a linear warmup of 3000 steps.
+We demonstrate the data format of this stage in Appendix \ref{app:data_format_stage3}.